carlosivanr/music/README.md

-This script was created to take convert multiple .wav files to .mp3
+This script was created to convert multiple .wav files to .mp3

 Dependencies: ffmpeg, lame
 Dependencies can be installed via home brew. https://brew.sh